 Following their initial assignment, Judge Advocates can anticipate broadening their experience within Coast Guard JAG, with increasing levels of leadership and management exposure with progression in rank.
 Likewise, Judge Advocates have opportunities for special assignments and operational assignments.

 DCL Eligibility Requirements:

-- Age: Have reached your 21st but not your 41st birthday as of 30 September of the fiscal year in which the selection Panel convenes.
-For fiscal year 2017, for example, you cannot have reached your 41st birthday by 30 September 2017.
+- Age: Have reached your 21st but not your 42nd birthday as of 30 September of the fiscal year in which the selection panel convenes.

 - Character Standards:

 - All applicants must be of outstanding moral character.

 - Applicants currently in the Coast Guard: Applicants are ineligible for commissioning if in the 36 months prior to the first DCO class convening date in the selection cycle, they have been convicted by a court-martial, been awarded non-judicial punishment (NJP), received an “Unsatisfactory” conduct mark, received a mark of less than “4” in any performance dimension, received a negative Administrative Remarks, or been involved in an alcohol-related incident.